GodlyAngel1614/portfolio/README.md

-# 💼 Sakura / Alex's Developer Portfolio
+# 💼 Sakura (roblox displaymame) / Alex's Developer Portfolio
-Welcome to my official portfolio site — a space where I showcase my Roblox projects, commissioned systems, and various creative experiments in web and game development.

-Whether you're a recruiter, a fellow developer, or just exploring, you're more than welcome here!
-Feel free to browse the projects and explore the systems I’ve built.
+Discord Username:
+Discord Displayname:

+Roblox Username:
+Roblox Displayname:

+This is my current portfolio website it'll be going through changes as i do more projects and add them to my showcase

+There are videos that you can scroll through and they are organized by category, whether a random project that was done a while ago or a commision done by client done more recently

 🌐 Live Site
 🔗 portfolio-teal-one-b0oe96rnnw.vercel.app
-Built with React, Framer Motion, Material UI, and a whole lot of ✨ passion.
+Built with React, Framer Motion, Material UI

-This site is designed to present my commission work and personal experiments in both Roblox scripting and full-stack web development.
+The purpose of this website is designed to showcase my work both in roblox script and full-stack web development.

-You'll find everything from UI integrations and Discord pipelines to full games and utilities.
+There is an inspect button over every video that will give you a descriptor of what I worked on and didn't work on

 ## 🛠️ Tech Stack
 ⚛️ React (Vite)